DreamPurchaseZnz/English_learning/U4: word letters Ja-Ju &In-It.md

 inferential                                 ---> n. derived or capable of being derived by inference

-inferior                                    ---> a. not good or not as good as sb/sth else
+inferior                                    ---> a. underneath; not good or not as good as sb/sth else
                                                  a. of lower rank; lower

-infiltrate
+infiltrate                                  --->

 infirmity